DEVELOPING & MAINTAINING MORALE IN THE WORKPLACE

 If you haven’t already done so, making morale a priority in the workplace is one of the most important pieces of building and maintaining a strong and efficient team.
 There is a very different work ethic between people who like their jobs and people who do not, and I can assure you, you want a team full of the former.
 People who like their jobs produce work more efficiently, more consistently, and of better quality for one simple reason: they care.

 Employees who care about their work, their boss, and their team are more likely to produce and submit work of better quality because they do not want to let down the other people who are affected.
-Creating an environment where the team is cohesive and has a sense of camaraderie will encourage employees to trust and rely on each other to always put their best foot forward, and to continue to improve.
+Creating an environment where the team is cohesive and has a sense of comradery will encourage employees to trust and rely on each other to always put their best foot forward, and to continue to improve.
 A happy workplace also promotes employee retention, which means less time training and more time improving and growing.

 Of course high morale is important—who doesn’t want to love where they work?
 But how can you achieve it?
 Start by recognizing employees for a job well done.
 Positive reinforcement is a powerful tool.
 A simple, “Hey, great work today,” is an option.
 Recognizing employees in a team meeting where their peers can congratulate them is another great option, and encourages other team members to strive for recognizable excellence.

 A small thing you can do to show your employees you care is simply helping them out when possible.
 They need an extension on a deadline and you can afford the extra time?
 Give them the extension.
 They need to take a vacation day on a day that you had planned on them working?
 Try to rework scheduling for that day.
 They need a hand with a project?
 Put down what you’re working on, and lend yours.
-Obviously there is a fine line between being an understanding and helpful manager and being taken advantage of, so be wary of any patterns.
+Obviously there is a fine line between being an understanding and helpful manager and being taken advantage of, so be weary of any patterns.
 But remember, if you take care of your employees, they will take care of you.

 A few weeks ago, I went to my manager in a panic because I had forgotten to request off a day that I had family in town visiting.
 I knew I wouldn’t be able to get the shift covered, but my brother was only in town for one day!
 I explained the mistake to my manager, who, without a hesitation, deleted the shift from my schedule and covered it for me.
 One week later, a situation arose and a shift was understaffed.
 Management reached out to me, and despite the fact that I had to cover a shift I didn’t like, I went in anyway.
 Why?
 Because they needed a hand, and they’ve been more than willing to lend one to me when I’ve needed it.
 This is a simple example of what kindness with your employees can do.